 - i.
-Number of local residents employed in the mine, status of the continuation of family occupation and scope of joining the occupation back. - ii.
-Compensation given or to be given to the employees concerning their sustenance and their family members.

-Satellite occupations connected to the mining industry - number of persons engaged therein - continuance of such business after mine closure.
+Number of local residents employed in the mine, status of the continuation of family occupation and their scope of joining family occupation once again after closure of mine. - ii.
+Compensation given or to be given to the employees concerning their sustenance and their family members. - iii.
+Satellite occupations connected to the mining industry number of persons engaged therein - continuance of such business after mine closure. - iv.
+Continued engagement of employees in the rehabilitated status of mining lease area and any other remnant activities. - v.
+Envisaged expectation of the society on closure of mine.